ricardo-0x07/CarND-Behavioral-Cloning-P3/README.md

 ![alt text][image6]
 ![alt text][image7]

-After the collection process, I had X number of data points.
-I then preprocessed this data by cropping the unneeded upper and lower portions of the images , resizing the to 64x64, and created flipped duplicates.
+After the collection process and preprocessing, I had 339,868 data points.
+The data was preprocessed by cropping the unneeded upper and lower portions of the images , resizing the to 64x64,  created flipped duplicates.
+Note.
+Images from the side cameras were also used with steering measurements computed to encourage the car to avoid pull to the sides of the road.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.